 A formal complaint must be submitted in electronic (email) or written format to the Title IX Coordinator and must be signed by the Complainant.
-In the event that under the circumstances a formal complaint should be pursued notwithstanding a Complainant's desire not to file a formal complaint, the Title IX Coordinator may sign the complaint.
+If under the circumstances a formal complaint should be pursued notwithstanding a Complainant's desire not to file a formal complaint, the Title IX Coordinator may sign the complaint.
 The complaint must include the following: